ryasmi/rulr/readme.md

 type ValidNumber = Static<typeof validateNumber>
 ```

-For more constrained (branded) data like positive numbers, you can use Rulr's core `constrain` function to guarantee at compile-time that data will be validated at runtime.
+When you need a bit more safety from constrained (branded) data like positive numbers, you can use Rulr's core `constrain` function to guarantee at compile-time that data will be validated at runtime.

 ```ts
 import { constrain } from 'rulr'